Olav V: World War II

 During World War II, Olav stood by his father's side in resisting the German occupation of Norway.
 During the campaign he was a valuable advisor both to civilian and military leaders.
-When the Norwegian government decided to go into exile, he offered to stay behind with the Norwegian people, but this was declined.
+When the Norwegian government decided to go into exile, he offered to stay behind with the Norwegian people, but that was declined.
 He reluctantly followed his father to the United Kingdom, where he and his staff and servants and aides continued to be a key advisor to the government-in-exile and his father.
-One source states that Olav helped "to build and lead a free fighting force" and made radio broadcasts" while in England.
+One source states that Olav helped "to build and lead a free fighting force" and made radio broadcasts in England.

 Olav made several visits to Norwegian and Allied troops in the United Kingdom, Canada and the United States.
 In 1944, he was appointed to the post of Norwegian Chief of Defence and after the war he led the Norwegian disarmament of the German occupying forces.
-On 13 May 1945 Crown Prince Olav and five government ministers returned to a liberated Norway.
+On 13 May 1945, Crown Prince Olav and five government ministers returned to a liberated Norway.
 The arrival was documented in a newsreel by British Pathé News.

-His war decorations from other nations, including the War Crosses of Norway, France, Greece and the Netherlands, the US Legion of Merit and the French Médaille Militaire, are testament to the international recognition of his contribution to the war against Hitler.
+His war decorations from other nations, including the War Crosses of Norway, France, Greece and the Netherlands; the US Legion of Merit; and the French Médaille Militaire, are testament to the international recognition of his contribution to the war against Nazi Germany.